Boone Area Nordic Ski

 and Natural Snow Report—

 Check back here for updates on natural snow conditions for cross country skiing, winter hiking, backpacking, and mountaineering in the Boone area.
-Be a part of our network of reporters—e-mail firstname.lastname@example.org to let us know about the snow.
+Please be a part of our network of reporters—e-mail firstname.lastname@example.org to let us know about the snow.

 Join the Locals: Keep in touch with the Boone Area cross country ski scene through the new High Country Nordic Association's facebook page.
-The Boone Area group's second annual Film Fest was held November 16, 2012, and the third Annual High Country Tele-Fest happened on January 12, 2013 at Beech Mountain Resort.
+The Boone Area group's Fourth Annual High Country Tele-Fest is scheduled for February 8th, 2014 at Beech Mountain Resort.

 Keep in Mind: Knowledgeable local skiers fuel this report, but don't expect the detail found in ski resort snow reports.
 We'll update our info as it becomes available.
 (After you've sampled local trails, please send snow reports to email@example.com.)